The true story of 2020

 a monthly message from Deb Green, Executive Director

-March is one year from the time COVID-19 closed our doors.
-As the one-year mark is one where I see hope on the horizon, I cannot overlook the many obstacles and emotions that are also part of the true story of the past year.
+March marked one year from the time COVID-19 closed our doors.
+I see hope on the horizon, but I cannot overlook the many obstacles and emotions that make up the true story of the past year.

 It is a story of fear.
 Fear of a major community outbreak and rising COVID numbers.
 Fear that we would be unable to pay staff while we were closed.
 Fear of serious illness or death of anyone I know or who is part of the organization I lead.
 These fears led to many sleepless nights.

 It is a story of community.
 PIC’s community came together in ways that were more than I could have ever hoped.
 We saw incredible generosity in giving, in understanding, and in flexibility among our families and staff.
 Alumni families, local businesses, and the many friends of PIC responded quickly to our calls for help.

 And, PIC community members volunteered their time and expertise.
 We had physicians willing to serve for MANY months on our COVID Task Force and a Finance Committee ready to face the financial ramifications of this crisis.
 We are so fortunate to have people we can turn to for help.

 It is a story of triumph.
 We reopened after nearly four months of closure.
 PIC is an example that with appropriate health and safety protocols in place, programs can open and remain open.